Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Dips

-The peaks and dips performance is fair.
-That means these headphones do a reasonable job following their own sound profile.
-A dip in the low-bass robs explosions of rumble, but since the high-bass is relatively loud by comparison, effects like footsteps still feel emphasized.
-A narrow dip in the low-mids can leave voices sounding a bit thin, while a dip in the high-mids can make them sound a bit distant and recessed.
+The peaks and dips performance is decent.
+That means these headphones do a satisfactory job following their own sound profile.
+A narrow dip in the low mids can leave voices sounding a bit thin, while a dip in the high mids can make them sound a bit distant and recessed.
 Since the mid-mids are loud relative to the low- and high-mids, some voices can sound a bit honky.
 The most notable peak is in the mid-treble, which is what lends these headphones their bright sound.
 While some users may find the extra presence helpful for understanding dialogue in cinematic cutscenes, it can also make sibilants piercing.

 8.9